 Particle Note: In this sentence, を cannot be replaced by が because it is part of the verb phrase 映画を観に行く which is being modified by ～たい as a whole.

-As for second person, second person is normally used in questions.
-Things like ～たいでしょう could be used to indirectly used to express second person want without sounding rude or too direct.
+Second person is normally used in questions.
+Things like ～たいでしょう could be used to indirectly express second person want without sounding rude or too direct.

 Do you want to go to Tokyo?